Should you get your dog vaccinated?

 Many vaccinations are mandated across the United States, such as rabies for both dogs and cats.
 Residents require vaccination records in many areas to obtain a pet license.

-If you travel with your pet, stay in pet-friendly hotels, go to dog parks or have your pet groomed, vaccinations may be required and can prevent your furry friend from contracting contagious diseases from other animals, in addition to inadvertently spreading infection.
-This is also true for pet sitting services, doggy daycares and other businesses.
+If you travel with your pet, stay in pet-friendly hotels, go to dog parks or have your pet groomed, vaccinations may be required and can prevent your furry friend from contracting contagious diseases from other animals and inadvertently spreading infection.
+This is also true for pet-sitting services, doggy daycares and other businesses.

-It is important to start the vaccination journey during your dog's puppy years.
+Starting the vaccination journey during your dog's puppy years is important.
 Getting your dog's shots early in life and regularly throughout adulthood provides the best opportunity for your furry friend to live a long and healthy life.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.